alexzshl/vscode-taskhere/README.md

 ## Settings

-For ease of configuration, this extension takes the form of directly configuring **tasks.json**
+We do some general configuration through the **settings.json**, as most extensions do.And also, for ease of configuration,we do some special configuration through the **tasks.json** for each task.If the configuration is done in the tasks.json, I will identify it above the code or image

-By default, this extension will show all vscode-tasks on the status bar.If you want to hide a task, add the following configuration:
+This extension will show all vscode-tasks on the status bar.If you want to hide a task, add the following configuration:

+[*tasks.json*]

 ```json
         {